The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Significant investment in training and resources

-Only specialized experts can get value from it
+Only specialized experts on the team get value from it

-Contentsquare takes a more holistic approach by combining behavioral data, advanced analytics, and artificial intelligence to
+Contentsquare (that’s us, hello! 👋) takes a more holistic approach by combining behavioral data, advanced analytics, and AI to

 Optimize the entire customer journey